Breakthrough/bcastell.com/content/about.md

      - Final project involved building an interactive Puzzle Bobble-like game utilizing path planning and collision detection<br /><br />

  - [**Ontario Power Generation**](http://www.opg.com/)
+   - *Market Operations*, Portfolio Management
+     - Tasked with creating an extensive reporting tool to determine the costs incurred when using generators to provide voltage support, as well as optimize the operation of the generator facilities for a significant saving in costs
+     - Performed weekly audit of hydroelectric generating station water usage, and implemented various optimizations and enhancements to the existing auditing system
+     - Performed daily data scraping and reporting of fuel cost inputs, for analysis and forecasting models to estimate electricity pricing and costs
+     - Much of the technologies involved include Microsoft Excel, Microsoft Access, VBA, SQL, and some Java tools

  - [**Toronto Hydro Corporation**](http://www.torontohydro.com)
+   - *Capacity Planning*, Records Management
+     - Created internal tools to assist with parsing large amounts of data used by the asset management/tracking and geographical information systems (GIS)
+     - Assisted in the creation of a power systems training course (related to substation design) for employees focused or with backgrounds in related engineering roles
+     - Wrote various data analysis and reporting applications using C# and the .NET Framework, including the Microsoft Office interop assemblies

 ### Patents